raychcom/raychcom.github.io/index.md

 Explore weekly playlists, live streams, and whatever else I'm messing with. -->

+Domain names are like $15/year 🤷🏻‍♀️, so here we are.
+I’m a tech-y gal who listens to too much music and mostly hangs with my fiancee and pets.
-These days I’m posting on Bluesky and other decentralized platforms.
-You can follow along here:
+Follow me on social media: (Bluesky and other decentralized platforms.
+And Spotify.)

 [Bluesky](https://bsky.app/profile/raych.com)
 [Shorts](https://bsky.app/profile/shorts.raych.com)